Councilmember Greg Taylor

-Vice-Chair: Transportation Committee
+Vice-Chair: Public Safety Committee

-Member: Utilities Committee
+Member: Transportation Committee

 Greg is known locally and regionally as a passionate and energetic civic leader, community enrichment strategist and social justice advocate.
 He has more than 15 years experience as a skilled servant leader with extensive experience in community outreach, organizing, facilitating, and successfully engaging ethnically diverse populations.
 Greg has researched and participated in numerous study circles and workshops that have assisted him in developing awareness, knowledge and skills in working effectively to address the issues related to equity and social justice from multicultural perspectives.
 Greg is founder and owner of Community Connection Consulting.